Fairy with Turquoise Hair: In the novel

 The Fairy agrees to adopt him as her son, and promises to turn him into a real boy, provided he earns it through hard study and obedience for one year.
 Later, she reveals to Pinocchio that his days of puppethood are almost over, and that she will organize a celebration in his honour; but Pinocchio is convinced by his friend, Candlewick (Lucignolo) to go for Land of Toys (Paese dei Balocchi) a place who the boys don't have anything besides play.
 In the midnight they are taken on a wagon by The Coachman.

 While assuming the form of a mountain goat, the Fairy warns Pinocchio of the imminent arrival of The Terrible Dogfish.

-Five months later, Pinocchio is transformed into a donkey and be sold to a circus ringleader to jump, dance and bow.
+Five months later, Pinocchio is transformed into a donkey and sold to a circus ringleader to jump, dance and bow.
 In the middle of the show he sees the fairy in the audience, she wore a long gold chain, from which hung a large medallion with an image of a puppet.
 Pinocchio became lame and was sold to a musician to make a drum and later thrown into the sea by his handler.

 Where upon the Fairy sends a shoal of fish to consume his donkey's appearance until he is returned to his puppet form.
 Taking the form of a blue goat, the Fairy warns Pinocchio of the impending arrival of The Terrible Dogfish, but is unsuccessful.
 It is revealed in chapter XXXVI that she gives a house to the Talking Cricket (who offers to accommodate both Pinocchio and the sickly Geppetto) while she was in the form of the goat.
 The Fairy becomes ill too, so Pinocchio gives some of the money he has earned to her snail to give to her.

 She finally appears to Pinocchio in a dream, gives the boy a kiss, and commends him for having taken care of his ailing father and herself.
 Upon awakening, Pinocchio has become human, and all his copper coins have turned to gold, accompanied by a note from the Fairy professing her responsibility.